 Three- Balance- (Find out what your priorities are)

-Balance has much more to do with setting prioritizes and then arranging them seamless, than piling as much as you can onto a plate and hoping that you don’t run into anyone in the restaurant.
+Balance has much more to do with setting prioritizes and less with piling as much as you can onto a plate and hoping that you don’t run into anyone in the restaurant.

 When you balance, you know what has to come first, second and third- with some emergency exceptions.